scalar-labs/scalardl-web-client-sdk/README.md

 ## IndexedDB support
 This library supports storing private keys in the browsers' [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
-We can decorate `ClientService` like
+To use the feature, please decorate `ClientService` object with `ClientServiceWithIndexedDb` as follows.

 ```
 const clientService = await new ClientServiceWithIndexedDb(new ClientService(properties));